 Gesture Drawing - Drawing the Human Figure Quickly

 Gesture drawing is the process of drawing the human figure quickly and loosely.
 Gesture drawing is done to accurately capture the pose of a figure quickly.
 It is not about creating a finished drawing, but rather a drawing in which a finished painting or drawing can be developed.
 Gesture drawings can be accomplished by using a variety of lines, shapes, or entirely blocked-in figures.
+These drawings can range in “completeness” and may take several minutes to just a few seconds to produce.

 Steps in gesture drawing are outlined in the following images...